Tags

 the pan.

-4. Roast the turkey for 2 hours, basting with sauce (recipe below) every
+4. Roast the turkey up to 4 hours, basting with sauce (recipe below) every

 reads 180 degrees Fahrenheit.